 The next morning sees our group loaded into bush taxis (aka Troopies) for a four-hour open road drive to the Nyinyikay homeland community.
 This is where, over the next three days, each member of our group will have a life-changing experience.

 Nyinyikay homeland community is one of the most remote communities not only in East Arnhem Land, but in Australia.
 Surrounded by pristine beaches and rainforest, this beautiful community has had custodianship of the land, waterways and sky for thousands of years.
-As we sit in the bush classroom overlooking the ocean listening to the local cultural teacher, Marcus Lacey, we start to discover the vast knowledges that existed around us.
-The depth of knowledges throughout the landscape provides us with another way of understanding connection to land.
+As we sit in the bush classroom overlooking the ocean listening to the local cultural teacher, Marcus Lacey, we start to discover the vast knowledge that existed around us.
+The depth of knowledge throughout the landscape provides us with another way of understanding connection to land.
 Marcus describes the multiple uses of each plant and tree that thrives on their homelands.
 The Yolngu seasonal calendar is not the simple autumn, winter, spring and summer, but a complex series of incremental changes to the land.
 Through observation of the plants and wildlife, the people of Nyinyikay can live from what the land and waterways provide.

 Camping in tents, we experience the environment to its fullest.
 Spending the nights by the campfire listening to stories, dancing and singing traditional and contemporary songs, we form deep connections with all the members of the community.
 The students would spend the night choreographing dances with the youth of the community – sharing in the common language of music and movement to form their friendships.